Lack of funding and resources for mental health in schools: How to fix it

 Widening inequities

+Federal grants, state programs, and local initiatives can help schools expand access to mental health services.
 Despite the financial challenges many schools are facing, momentum continues to build around providing students with access to mental healthcare.
 Some districts have even launched independent initiatives, providing resources for peer support programs, trauma-informed faculty and staff training, after-school counseling, and other mental health services.
+Today’s decision-makers must allocate resources with greater creativity, a task made even more critical as temporary funding grants near expiration and federal program cuts loom.

 Partnering with telehealth providers